pinkfloyd1989/Xiao_Zhang/index_eng.md

 - *Research Interests*: Dr. Xiao Zhang's group focuses on developing accountable, controllable and efficient machine learning theory and learning algorithm in sequential prediction/decision scenarios, especially the new paradigm of causal machine learning and large models.
 They aim to develop useful and robust machine learning algorithms in information retrieval applications.

 ### WORK EXPERIENCE
+- 2024-present, Renmin University of China, Associate Professor.
-- 2022-present, Renmin University of China, Assistant Professor.
+- 2022-2024, Renmin University of China, Assistant Professor.
 - 2020-2022, Renmin University of China, Postdoctoral Researcher.
 Supervisor: Prof. Ji-Rong Wen.

 ### EDUCATION